 No eggs?
 No problem.
-This vegan French toast is a full pantry recipe that will even please egg lovers!
-And of course, it is dairy-free, light, nutritious, versatile, and optionally gluten-free.
+This vegan buckwheat French toast is a full pantry recipe that will even please egg lovers!
+And of course, it is dairy-free, light, nutritious, versatile, plant-based, and optionally gluten-free.

-So what’s the secret behind this cinnamon buckwheat vegan French toast?
+So what’s the secret behind this Vegan Buckwheat French Toast?
 Aside from the standard ingredients (milk alternative, sweetener, an flavoring), a little flour is used to thicken (buckwheat works amazing for flavor, heft, and gluten-free, if needed), and a surprisingly savory ingredient is added to mimic the richness of egg yolk: nutritional yeast.

 Don’t let the name deter you.
 Nutritional yeast is a seasoning that adds depth to dishes, like this vegan French Toast, and a supplement that adds a little does of vitamin B12 (great for vegan recipes!), thiamin, and even protein.
 For this vegan French toast and most recipes, flaked nutritional yeast works quite well.
 It is easy to measure and readily dissolves in liquids.